-'''

 Note: In order to distinguish the collecting state, updating state and testing state, you can check the policy state by self.training and self.updating.
 Please refer to States for policy for more detailed explanation.

-'''

-Warning: If you use torch.distributions.Normal and torch.distributions.
-Categorical to calculate the log_prob, please be careful about the shape: Categorical distribution gives "[batch_size]" shape while Normal distribution gives "[batch_size, 1]" shape.
-The autobroadcasting of numerical operation with torch tensors will amplify this error.
+Warning: If you use torch.distributions.Normal and torch.distributions.Categorical to calculate the log_prob, please be careful about the shape: Categorical distribution gives "[batch_size]" shape while Normal distribution gives "[batch_size, 1]" shape.
+The auto-broadcasting of numerical operation with torch tensors will amplify this error.

-exploration_noise (act: Union[numpy.ndarray, tianshou.data.batch.Batch], batch: tianshou.data.batch.Batch) \rightarrow Union[numpy.ndarray, tianshou.data.batch.Batch] Modify the action from policy.forward with exploration noise.
+exploration_noise(act: Union[ndarray, Batch], batch: Batch] → Union[ndarray, Batch]